-How to Properly Use Anti Static Wrist Strap?
+How to use an Anti Static Wrist Strap / Wristband?

 There are plenty of ways you could get this done but the sheer number of the said correct ways just makes it more confusing.
 Now that you have read and heard about it, you want to know how to use it right.

 So, how to use anti static wrist strap correctly?

 Before you have the peace of mind of knowing you are doing it right, it is of the utmost importance that you know what they really are and what they do first.
 Let’s get to it right away then!